-Compare tokenization algorithms, understand vocabulary size tradeoffs, analyze the multilingual tokenization tax, and handle Unicode edge cases in production.
+Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

 Imagine trying to teach a computer to read.
 You can't just feed it raw text, because it doesn't know what letters, words, or sentences are.
 You need to break the text into small, meaningful pieces that the computer can work with.
-This process is called tokenization, and it's the very first step in how every language model, from ChatGPT to Gemini, processes your input.
+This process is called tokenization, and it's the very first step in how every language model processes your input.

 This article is your foundation.
-Every topic that follows (attention, embeddings, inference) builds on understanding how raw text becomes the numerical sequences that models actually process.
+Every topic that follows, like attention, embeddings, and inference, builds on understanding how raw text becomes the numerical sequences models actually process.

 | Approach | Vocabulary Size | Avg Sequence Length | Problem |